-- be familiar with the application and impact of decision models in real-world problems
+- are familiar with the application and impact of decision models in real-world problems

-- be able to explain and discuss key concepts in decision making and optimization
+- are able to explain and discuss key concepts in decision making and optimization

-- be able to understand decision modelling works published in major scientific journals and formulate relevant research questions
+- are able to understand decision modelling works published in major scientific journals and formulate relevant research questions

-- be able to formulate decision-making problems into an optimization model
+- are able to formulate decision-making problems into an optimization model

 - have developed good analytical skills for decision making in business

-- be able to identify, analyze and process the data needed as input for a decision model
+- are able to identify, analyze and process the data needed as input for a decision model

 - have developed good skills to write codes and to cope with errors in a computational software

-- be able to use computational tools for implementing and solving a decision model
+- are able to use computational tools for implementing and solving a decision model

-- be able to analyze performance of decision making and solution quality by support of computational tools
+- are able to analyze performance of decision making and solution quality by support of computational tools

 Lectures, projects, lab sessions, software coding.